lucas-simao/lucas-simao/README.md

 - 🔭 I’m currently working as a Senior Software Engineer
 - 🌱 I’m currently learning Web development, more specifically Golang and React
 - 🏡 I Live in **Brazil**
-- 🧠 I'm studying now about Kubernetes, Cloud, and Golang.
+- 🧠 I'm studying now about Kubernetes, Cloud and Golang.

 <br>